elixir-ecto/ecto/guides/introduction/Embedded Schemas.md

 ### Extracting the embeds

 While the above User schema is simple and sufficient, we might want to work independently with the embedded profile struct.
-For example, if there were a lot of functions devoted solely to manipulating the profile data.
-In such scenarios, it is recommended to extract the embedded struct into its own schema using the `embedded_schema` function.
+For example, if there was a lot of functionality devoted solely to manipulating the profile data, we'd want to consider extracting the embedded schema into its own module.

 ```elixir
 # user/user.ex